 These moist Paleo Sweet Potato Muffins are a great make-ahead and take-along breakfast.
 They are made with coconut flour and are gluten and grain free!

 - 1/4 cup tapioca starch or arrowroot powder optional

 - 1 cup sweet potato puree **see notes

 - 1/2 cup coconut oil melted

 - 2-4 tablespoons milk (coconut or almond) optional

 - 12 pecan or walnut halves for garnish

-*Note: I boiled half a medium sweet potato until it was quite soft (I could easily pierce it with a knife) and then pureed it in the food processor
+** You can use canned sweet potato (pure, not in syrup), but I made my own.
+For that I boiled half a medium sweet potato until it was quite soft (I could easily pierce it with a knife) and then pureed it in a food processor